Why Mago 1.0.0 Won't Ship With an LSP

 These features are the fundamentals that any serious LSP must provide.
 An LSP that only reports errors lacks the features developers actually need in their daily workflow.

-Why We're Building Our Own LSP
+Why I'm Building My Own LSP

 The PHP ecosystem already has several LSP implementations.
 So why create another one?
 Because existing solutions have significant limitations: